zalongboy/test-pages/README.md

 ## Proposed approach

 1. Nest API application repos write the swagger.json files to an S3 bucket
-2. New cl-docs repo will:
+2. New clp-docs repo will:

    - Fetch all swagger.json files in this S3 bucketed tagged latest
    - Scripts set up basic swagger templates and folder structure